 Sheryl has known the unique blessings and challenges of being a “ground-breaking-first-female-rabbi” for congregations.
 She is the only female Rabbi currently in Western Australia and the Northern Territories.
 Rabbi Sheryl has treasured teaching Torah, and enriching Jewish Communities from New York to San Diego and Juneau to Sydney.
 Currently Rabbi Sheryl helps foster Jewish Life and cultivate spiritual growth through Jewish Spirituality Australia.
 Dedicated to peace and understanding, she is committed to interfaith and social-justice collaborations, teaching and modeling “the more understanding, the more peace.”
 In addition to teaching and mentoring through traditional modalities, Rabbi Sheryl employs new technology to support students and seekers affiliated with the World Union for Progressive Judaism – from Tasmania to Perth and Singapore.

 “I wanted to become a rabbi to spend my life learning and teaching something I love: Judaism.
 I hoped to gain a deeper understanding of the Holy One…I’ve surely gained a deeper connection between my soul and it’s Source.
 I’ve been blessed to guide others on their paths, and through the wisdom of Judaism, to help enhance joys and ease losses.
 I still yearn to learn, teach, and reach towards G-d.”
 Rabbi Sheryl says “While the Institute for Jewish Spirituality has inspired my Rabbinate, my greatest Jewish influences were my parents.
 My parents showed me a path of mitzvot and menchlikite, laughter and love.
 I continue to treasure each Shabbat that we celebrate together.”

-Today Rabbi Sheryl celebrates with fabulous family, including her amazing husband, ten year-old son and soon to be Bat Mitzvah 10 year-old daughter.
+Today Rabbi Sheryl celebrates with fabulous family, including her recently Bar Mitzvah 13 year-old son and soon to be Bat Mitzvah 10 year-old daughter.
 The family enjoys parks, beaches, bike rides and day-trips.
-When the children are asleep, Sheryl and her husband enjoy studying Yiddish and Jewish Mystical Texts, as well as sharing good coffee and bad puns.
+When the children are asleep, Sheryl enjoys studying Jewish Mystical Texts or reading good novels or delving into higher maths.
 Sheryl has a reputation for writing poetry as well as telling good stories and bad jokes.
 In the wee hours before dawn she loves a good session of yoga or swimming in the Indian Ocean – compensating for the chocolate and lattés which she also loves!